clj-kondo/clj-kondo/doc/hooks.md

 []
 ```

-The hook code is executed in a SCI context.
-Once a hook namespace is loaded in
+When clj-kondo runs hooks, they are executed in a SCI context.
+Once a hook
-the SCI context, it will not be reloaded, for performance reasons.
-To facilitate
+namespace is loaded in the SCI context, it will not be reloaded, for performance
-reloading, the JVM hooks API exposes the dynamic var `*reload*` which can be set
+reasons.
+To facilitate reloading, the JVM hooks API exposes the dynamic var
-to `true`:
+`*reload*` which can be set to `true`:

 ``` Clojure
 user=> (binding [api/*reload* true]